yidazh/mcp-typescript-sdk/README.md

 ### Backwards Compatibility

-Clients and servers with StreamableHttp tranport can maintain [backwards compatibility](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#backwards-compatibility) with the deprecated HTTP+SSE transport (from protocol version 2024-11-05) as follows
+Clients and servers with StreamableHttp transport can maintain [backwards compatibility](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#backwards-compatibility) with the deprecated HTTP+SSE transport (from protocol version 2024-11-05) as follows

 #### Client-Side Compatibility